-The payout received by the Pilliods was thanks to a combination of the couple’s high medical costs, and a growing public distrust of the agrochemical giant, as reflected by the outcomes of the two previous trials.
+The various payouts made to Roundup plaintiffs can be attributed to their high medical costs, the negligence of the manufacturer, and a growing public distrust of the agrochemical giant.
 Following a successful claim, you could receive financial compensation to cover these items:

 - Medical expenses

 - Psychological and emotional damages

 If you are the victim of a defective product, or if you suspect a manufacturer has not properly notified you of a product’s potential risks, then the experienced product liability lawyer at Bottlinger Law L.L.C. is here to help.
 Our team will sit down with you to go over the unique aspects of your case and determine the best legal strategy.
 Call our Omaha office today at (402) 505-8234 to learn more about how you can protect your future.
 Your consultation is free, and we take these cases on a contingency fee basis, which means no upfront costs for you.
 We win if and when you win.

 - How to Recover Compensation in a Monsanto Roundup Claim